2600hz/libwebphone/docs/lwpDialpad.md

 # lwpDialpad

+> NOTE!
+It is not expected that an instance of this class be created outside of the libwebphone interals.
+To access this instance use the libwebphone instance method `getCallList()`.
+If you are unfamiliar with the structure of libwebphone its highly recommended you [start here](/README.md).

 The libwebphone dialpad class is responsisble for collecting a target for either a new call or transfer.
 In addition, when appropriate the dialed characters are sent as DTMF on the primary call.
 Additionally, the class provides a means to